Skip to content

 2

-If you also scan container images, generate SBOMs, or scan running Kubernetes clusters, Trivy covers all these use cases in a single tool.
-It absorbed tfsec, so Terraform scanning is solid.
+If you're already scanning container images, generating SBOMs, or checking running K8s clusters, Trivy does all of that plus IaC in a single binary.
+It absorbed tfsec, so Terraform coverage is solid.

 3